Who Is Akon?

 Background and Early Career

 Singer, songwriter and producer Akon was born Aliaume Damala Badara Akon Thiam in St. Louis, Missouri, on April 16, 1973, to African parents.
 His family returned to Dakar, Senegal, in West Africa, when Akon was young and lived there until he was 7 years old, when they moved back to the United States.
 Akon’s mother, Kine Thiam, is a dancer; his father, Mor Thiam, is a well-known jazz percussionist.
-Thanks to their influence, Akon heard and loved music from an early age.
+Due to their influence, Akon heard and loved music from an early age.

 After growing up in Jersey City, New Jersey, Akon began singing and performing as a teenager.
 He attended Clark Atlanta University in Atlanta, Georgia, for a semester before dropping out.
 Instead, he turned his attention to the music business, making home recordings and becoming friends with Wyclef Jean of the Fugees.
 In 2003, he received his own record deal.